-Your behaviour is likely to be influenced by others.
+Your behavior is likely to be influenced by others.
 It has an impact to different degrees, this can be positive or negative.
 Understanding in which way, can help you to think more critically.
 In particular, you can do this by making a list of who you are influenced by and how exactly.

 4. Know your circle of control.